Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to configure APIM for Service Fabric managed cluster.md

 #### **Modify ServiceManifest.xml**

 To configure the web application TCP listening port, modify 'ServiceManifest.xml' file and set 'Port' to '8080'.
+This step is not required but can help with testing / troubleshooting.

 ![modify service manifest](../media/how-to-configure-apim-for-service-fabric-managed-cluster/vs22-weatherforecast-6.png)

 #### **Publish application and verify**